 If you’ve ever walked the floor of a large call room, you’ll notice an air of controlled chaos.

-Phones dialing off the hook, representatives calmly asking customers to “please hold while I transfer you,” and the other same bits of the script over and over.
+Phones dialing off the hook, representatives calmly asking customers to “please hold while I transfer you,” and the same script lines repeated over and over.

 Before we dive into the thick of it, let’s ask ourselves: